omarreis/ISAPIGate/README.md

 ## ISAPIGate security

-Since ISAPIGate is connecting to the remote server with an unencrypted socket, configure the firewall to protect this channel.
+Note that ISAPIGate connects to the remote server(s) using an unencrypted socket.
+Configure firewall to protect this port from outside connections.